-Payments for all waiver services are made through an approved Medicaid Management Information System (MMIS).
-Payments for some, but not all, waiver services are made through an approved MMIS.
+Designants for some but not all visiting somines are made through an approved MMIS Payments for some, but not all, waiver services are made through an approved MMIS.
 Specify: (a) the waiver services that are not paid through an approved MMIS; (b) the process for making such payments and the entity that processes payments; (c) and how an audit trail is maintained for all state and federal funds expended outside the MMIS; and, (d) the basis for the draw of federal funds and claiming of these expenditures on the CMS-64: Payments for waiver services are not made through an approved MMIS.
 Specify: (a) the process by which payments are made and the entity that processes payments; (b) how and through which system(s) the payments are processed; (c) how an audit trail is maintained for all state and federal funds expended outside the MMIS; and, (d) the basis for the draw of federal funds and claiming of these expenditures on the CMS-64: